Gene Modification in Plants: A Down-to-Earth Guide

 MethodDescriptionSpeedPrecisionExample

-Traditional BreedingCross-pollination of plants with good traitsSlow (years)LowBigger apples
+Traditional BreedingCross pollination of plants with good traitsSlow (years)LowBigger apples

 HybridizationCrossing different species for desired traitsMediumMediumHybrid corn